Writing an Original TV Drama Serial

 Work on your idea with TV drama professionals

-To run this exciting 18-week course in writing an original TV drama serial we work closely with Curtis Brown’s Theatre, Film and Television agents.
-Fifteen talented writers will each develop an idea for a six-part serial, write a 60-minute pilot episode and evolve a plan for a further five episodes – supported by the expert teaching of celebrated TV-dramatist Colin Teevan (former Professor of Screenwriting and Playwriting at Birkbeck), plus an in-depth one-to-one tutorial from an experienced script editor and a series of five masterclasses from leading TV-industry professionals.
-There’ll also be a pitching session with Curtis Brown agents – and the opportunity to share materials with the agent team at the end of the course.
+During this 18-week online course, fifteen talented writers will each develop an idea for a six-part serial, write a 60-minute pilot episode and evolve a plan for a further five episodes – supported by the expert teaching of celebrated TV-dramatist Colin Teevan (former Professor of Screenwriting and Playwriting at Birkbeck).
+Each writer will also receive an in-depth one-to-one tutorial from an experienced script editor as well as a series of five masterclasses from leading TV-industry professionals.
+Curtis Brown’s Theatre, Film and Television agents will deliver a pitching session – and each writer will have the opportunity to share materials with the agent team at the end of the course.

 While we don’t guarantee that students will find representation with Curtis Brown, our agents will be on the look-out for exciting new talent and will call in the full scripts of writers whose work they particularly connect with.